Prisoner X2: Reports about Prisoner X2

 Details of a "second Prisoner X" being secretly held in Ayalon Prison emerged in 2013, following the exposure of the death of Ben Zygier.
 Israeli Foreign Minister Avigdor Lieberman, who chaired the Knesset Committee on Defense and Foreign Affairs, told Knesset members the case was "extremely serious" but that the prisoner's rights were being upheld.
 Israeli lawyer Avigdor Feldman described this case as "a terrible security breach", and "much more grave, sensational, amazing and riveting from Zygier's case."
 The case was kept secret in Israel, and reports about it were deleted from Israeli news sites.

-In May 2018, Richard Silverstein of Tikun Olam, citing the work of Amir Oren with Walla!, reported that Prisoner X2, still unidentified, had been released from custody.
+In May 2018, Richard Silverstein reported in his blog, Tikun Olam, that Prisoner X2, still unidentified, had been released from custody.
+In his report, Silverstein cited the work of Amir Oren with Walla!.